Rolls-Royce RB.108: Design and development

 The RB.108 was the first direct-lift turbojet produced by Rolls-Royce.
 It originated from a VTOL concept in which Alan A. Griffith proposed using a small number of specialised lift engines in a VTOL aircraft, separate from the engines which provided forward propulsion.
 Its power output (thrust) was not high enough for use as a practical engine in a production aircraft and was used only for research into VTOL.
 It was constructed from conventional materials.
-(The next engine, the RB.162, would have a compressor built mainly from glass-fibre composite and have a higher T/W ratio.)
+(The next lift engine, the RB.162, would have a compressor built mainly from glass-fibre composite and have a higher T/W ratio.)
 The RB.108 bearings and oil system were designed to operate with an engine attitude envelope which covered engine and aircraft tilting while transitioning between hovering and forward flight.
 When a fifth engine was installed in the SC.1 to provide forward thrust it had to be mounted at about 45 degrees to remain within the envelope.
 The exhaust was directed horizontally with a curved jetpipe.